MetOffice/inline_model_metrics/CONTRIBUTING.md

  * If I become aware of anything that would make any of the above inaccurate, in any way, I will let the UK Met Office know as soon as I become aware.

- (The `inline_model_metrics` Contributor Licence Agreement and Certificate of Origin is inspired by the Certificate of Origin used by Enyo and the Linux Kernel.)
+ (The `inline_model_storms` Contributor Licence Agreement and Certificate of Origin is inspired by the Certificate of Origin used by Enyo and the Linux Kernel.)